UniversalDependencies/docs/_hy/feat/Voice.md

 ### <a name="Cau">`Cau`</a>: causative voice

 Note, that in Armenian this is a feature of verbs.
 In causative constructions the subject is the entity “causing” the action.
 It generally translate to English as ‘cause/make/have/let/allow’ someone to perform action described by the main verb.

-Many (lexicalized) verbs that have unrelated roots in other languages are formed are related by the causative suffix in Turkish, e.g., öl- “die” and öl-dür “kill” (to cause someone to die).
-Causative suffix is quite productive.

-Multiple causative suffixes can be attached to a verb, and the number of causative suffixes are theoretically unbounded.
-In practice, however, the cases where more than two causative suffixes attached to a verb is rather rare.
-Often, two or more causative suffixes are used for emphasis and do not express multiple levels of causation.
+The causative is expressed by the infix _-ցն-_ and is quite productive.
+Note, that the auxiliary _տալ_ (in various tenses and moods) is used to construct the causative voice, e.g. _վազել <b>տալ</b>_ “to <b>make</b> somebody run” or _վազե<b>ցն</b>ել <b>տալ</b>_ “lit: to <b>make</b> someone make someone run”.

+Causative construction in Armenian can have a periphrastic  future forms

+are now also labeled aux, although we strongly encourage the use of the subtype aux:pass in language that have a grammaticalized (periphrastic) passive.

+und used also for the transtivization strategies. make somebody do something

+ “be repeatedly / habitually”

 Examples